-Policy 301.12 - Undergraduate Degree Requirements; Associate Degrees and Certificates of Applied Science Effective: November 17, 2006; Issued: November 27, 2006
+Policy 301.12 - Undergraduate Degree Requirements; Associate Degrees and Certificates of Applied Science

-- F. Associate of Arts and Associate of Science Degrees - 1.
-The Associate of Arts and Associate of Science degrees are designed for transfer to a four-year institution and require a student complete: - i. a minimum of 60 semester credit hours of college level work, and; - ii. an approved general education program that satisfies the requirements of board policy 301.10. - 2.
-The Associate of Arts and Associate of Science degrees may not require more than 60 semestercredits of college work unless granted an exception.
+- The associate of arts or the associate of science degree is designed for transfer to a four-year institution and require a student complete: Except as provided in paragraph B.2 below, the degree title carries no designation of field of study and is normally limited to 60 credits, which includes an approved general education program that satisfies the requirements of board policy 301.10. - i. a minimum of 60 semester credit hours of college level work, and; - ii. an approved general education program that satisfies the requirements of board policy 301.10. - 2.
+In rare cases, a compelling, externally imposed requirement may justify more than 60 semester credit hours and/or a designated field of study in the degree title in an associate of arts or associate of science degree.
+The unit requesting such a modification of degree requirements should address its request to the deputy commissioner for academic and student affairs.
+Upon receipt of such a request, the deputy commissioner shall refer it to the two-year education council for review and recommendation to the academic and student affairs committee of the board of regents.
+These designated degree programs may not satisfy board policy 301.10 on general education because of the number of specialized courses that make up the degree. - 2.
+The Associate of Arts and Associate of Science degrees may not require more than 60 semester-credits of college work unless granted an exception.
 Such exceptions should be rare and driven by a compelling and externally imposed requirement justifying the exception.
 Campuses seeking exceptions to the 60-credit maximum must submit formal requests to the Board of Regents for approval, following the guidelines established by policy 303.1.
 The request shall be considered a Level II change.
-The rationale for the exception must document the existence of one or more of the criteria below. - i.
-Accreditation standards of the appropriate specialized accrediting agency mandate an associate program of over 60 credit hours, including completion of an approved general education program. - ii.
-Licensing standards of the profession involved require an associate program of over 60 credit hours, including completion of an approved general education program. - iii.
-Employment and initial success in the profession require an associate program of over 60 credit hours. - 3.
+The rationale for the exception must document the existence of one or more of the criteria below. - a) Accreditation standards of the appropriate specialized accrediting agency mandate an associate program of over 60 credit hours, including completion of an approved general education program. - b) Licensing standards of the profession involved require an associate program of over 60 credit hours, including completion of an approved general education program. - c) Employment and initial success in the profession require an associate program of over 60 credit hours. - 3.
 The degree title for the Associate of Arts and Associate of Science degrees will generally carry no designation of field of study.
 In rare cases, the associate of arts degree or the associate of science degree may be given an additional name designation when such designation demonstrably communicates skills the graduate has attained that can lead to immediate licensure or employment upon graduation in an occupation or facilitate seamless transfer through a statewide transfer or articulation pathway.
 Campuses seeking approval for an additional name designation must submit formal request to the Board of Regents for approval.
 The request shall be considered a Level II change.
-The request must present a compelling case that additional name designation is warranted, and requires clear demonstration that either: - i.
-An external entity (e.g. a specialized accreditor, licensing board, or industry association) recognizes the named degree as leading to licensure or employment in a clearly defined occupation upon graduation. - ii.
-The associate of arts or associate of science degree has curriculum that has been defined by a statewide transfer or articulation pathway. - G. Associate of Applied Science Degree - 1.
-The associate of applied science degree combines applied and academic course work in a program of study designed to prepare students for career entry into a specific occupational area, as indicated by the degree title.
-The program design may combine a certificate of applied science program with additional required courses or may be a distinct curriculum unrelated to any coexisting certificate program.
-With the exceptions noted in paragraph C.5, below, the associate of applied science degree will have the following characteristics:
+The request must present a compelling case that additional name designation is warranted, and requires clear demonstration that either: - a) An external entity (e.g. a specialized accreditor, licensing board, or industry association) recognizes the named degree as leading to licensure or employment in a clearly defined occupation upon graduation. - b) The associate of arts or associate of science degree has curriculum that has been defined by a statewide transfer or articulation pathway.